fetchai/agents-aea/docs/creating-contracts.md

 aea hash all
 ```

 6. Now it is time to call the new method from an agent.
 Let's say that we would like to get the WETH balance for the WETH account itself.
-In your agent's `behaviour.py` file, first import the contract package and set the target address:
+In any skill's `behaviour.py` file, first import the contract package and set the target address:
 ```python
 from packages.john_doe.contracts.erc20.contract import (
     ContractApiMessage,